 Now what can we do with instance objects?
 The only operations understood by instance objects are attribute references.
-There are two kinds of valid attribute names.
+There are two kinds of valid attribute names, data attributes and methods.

-The first I'll call data attributes.
-These correspond to "instance variables" in Smalltalk, and to "data members" in C++.
+data attributes correspond to "instance variables" in Smalltalk, and to "data members" in C++.
 Data attributes need not be declared; like local variables, they spring into existence when they are first assigned to.
 For example, if x is the instance of MyClass created above, the following piece of code will print the value 16, without leaving a trace: